 The Commissioner may, by a signed instrument of delegation, delegate to a person, either generally or as otherwise provided in the instrument, any of the Commissioner’s powers or duties under this Act, other than this power of delegation.

-92. Financial Administration and Audit Act 1985
+92. Financial Management Act 2006 and Auditor General Act 2006

-(1) The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department and its operations under this Act.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department and its operations under this Act.

 (2) The Department’s annual report is to include details of —